Yakovlev MC-21: Flight testing with P&W engine

-By then, certification trials were expected to end in the second half of 2020 before first delivery to Aeroflot by year end.
+By then, certification trials were expected to end in the second half of 2020 before first delivery to Aeroflot by the end of the year.

-On 18 February 2019, Rostec delayed entry into service another year to 2021 due to US sanctions, while another 240–250 billion rubles ($3.62–3.78 billion) is needed to complete its development.
+On 18 February 2019, Rostec delayed entry into service for another year to 2021 due to US sanctions, while another 240–250 billion rubles ($3.62–3.78 billion) was needed to complete development.

-On 16 March 2019, the third test aircraft, which has been fully fitted out with a passenger cabin, made its maiden flight.
-After painting at Ulyanovsk, on 13 May 2019 it joined the other two test aircraft at Moscow-Zhukovsky Airport, where the certification programme is being conducted.
+On 16 March 2019, the third test aircraft, which had been fully fitted out with a passenger cabin, made its maiden flight.
+After painting at Ulyanovsk, on 13 May 2019 it joined the other two test aircraft at Moscow-Zhukovsky Airport, where the certification programme was being conducted.

 On 17 September 2019, the third test aircraft made its first international flight from Moscow-Zhukovsky to Istanbul Atatürk Airport.
 The aircraft was presented to Turkish Airlines at Teknofest Istanbul, and co-production projects were proposed to Turkey.
 The fourth flight-test aircraft was rolled out on 28 November 2019, and performed its first flight on 25 December 2019.